ionelmc/pytest-benchmark/docs/usage.rst

                         Available columns: 'ncallls_recursion', 'ncalls',
                         'tottime', 'tottime_per', 'cumtime', 'cumtime_per',
                         'function_name'.
+  --benchmark-storage=URI
+                        Specify a path to store the runs as uri in form file://path or
+                        elasticsearch+http[s]://host1,host2/index/doctype
+                        (when --benchmark-save or --benchmark-autosave are
+                        used).
+Default: 'file://./.benchmarks'.
   --benchmark-histogram=FILENAME-PREFIX
                         Plot graphs of min/max/avg/stddev over time in FILENAME-PREFIX-test_name.svg.
 If FILENAME-PREFIX